An Introduction to Incremental Database Updates

 The Update Column/Where Clause is similarly inconsistent.
 The above screenshots also show that the MySQL table has no Update Column parameter, whereas the DB2 table does.

-They do both support defining this information using an attribute called fme_where:
+They both support defining this information using an attribute called fme_where:

 notharmonizeddatabase3.png

-Here - for example - the user writes to a MySQL database.
-Features are set to be updates, with the update happening where parkid (the database field) matches ParkId (the feature attribute).
+Here, for example, the user writes to a MySQL database.
+Features are set to be updated, with the update happening where parkid (the database field) matches ParkId (the feature attribute).

-fme_db_operation also supports PUT as a value for specific NoSQL and web service writers such as the DyanamoDB format.
+fme_db_operation also supports PUT as a value for specific NoSQL and web service writers, such as the DynamoDB format.
 PUT denotes that the whole row should be replaced (rather than parts of it updated).
 The INSERT and UPDATE options still apply if used.

 Was this article helpful?